KRISACHAN/ying-web/services/api-service/README.md

 ## Overview 🌟

-This service is the backbone of the `@ying-web` ecosystem, built with Koa.js and MySQL.
-It provides RESTful APIs for various applications, including:
+This service is the backbone of the `@ying-web` ecosystem, built with Koa.js, MySQL and JavaScript (**Why not TypeScript?
+Because it has created for a long time, it almost was my first Api service.
+So, for remembrance, I don't want to change it**).
+It provides RESTful APIs for various applications within the ecosystem.

--   🎲 Lucky Number Activity APIs
--   📖 Bible Promise APIs
--   🔐 Authentication & Authorization
--   📊 Data Management

-## Tech Stack �
+## Tech Stack 🚀

 -   🌐 **Koa.js** - Next-generation web framework for Node.js
 -   🗄️ **MySQL** - Reliable relational database